exercism/ruby/README.md

 Thank you so much for contributing! :sparkles:

+### Style Guide

+We have created a minimal set of guidelines for the testing files, which you can take advantage of by installing the `rubocop` gem.
+It will use the configuration file located in the root folder, `.rubocop.yml`.
+When you edit your code, you can simply run `rubocop -D`.
+It will ignore your `example.rb`, but will gently suggest style for your test code.

+The `-D` option that is suggested is provided to give you the ability to easily ignore the Cops that you think should be ignored.
+This is easily done by doing `# rubocop:disable CopName`, where the `CopName` is repla)ed appropriately.

+For more complete information, see [Rubocop](http://batsov.com/rubocop/).

 ## READMEs

 Please do not add a README or README.md file to the problem directory.
 The